8 Things to Do in Osaka, Japan for First-Time Visitors

 Tsutenkaku Tower

 At the center of Shinsekai is its main attraction, Tsutenkaku Tower.
-This metal structure is modeled after the Eiffel Tower, except here you can ride down a 60 meter slide that gives you views of the district as you descend.
+This metal structure is modeled after the Eiffel Tower, except here you can ride down a 60-meter slide that gives you views of the district as you descend.
+The Tsutenkaku Tower is one of the most iconic places to visit in Osaka, where you can catch amazing panoramic views of the city as well as a unique thrill down the Tsutenkaku Slider!

 7. Enjoy Futuristic Cocktails 147 meters high at Swissotel Nankai